bilo-io/vsx/src/chapters/5-Styling.md

 src="https://cdn.iconscout.com/icon/free/png-256/sass-2752078-2284895.png"
 />

-[Sass](https://sass-lang.com/) (Syntastically Awesome Style Sheets) boasts more features and abilities than any other CSS extension language out there.
+[Sass](https://sass-lang.com/) (Syntactically Awesome Style Sheets) boasts more features and abilities than any other CSS extension language out there.
 It has been maintained by the Core team for over 14 years (as of 2021).

 > NOTES:
 >